View All Related Blog Posts→

 Our company gave me a quick 15 minute lesson before sending us off for 3 weeks, and that certainly didn't seem like enough!

-But yeah, in the end I got on OK and ended up driving for 4 hours up to our first stop for the night!
+But yeah, in the end I got on okay and ended up driving for 4 hours up to our first stop for the night (much of it in the dark)!

-Which is pretty impressive, and stupid, so probably wouldn't recommend that on your first day.
+Which is pretty impressive and stupid, so I probably wouldn't recommend that on your first day.

 So yeah, what I’m trying to say is, even if it feels really foreign at first, don't panic.

-It’s natural that you will stall it a lot when starting out, but just be patients and calm.
+It’s natural that you will stall it a lot when starting out, but just be patient and calm.
 You will get the hang of it.

 And when you stall it at traffic lights and everyone starts beeping you (which will happen) just stay calm and block them out.